roo-oliv/injectable/README.rst

 * **Autowiring**: injection is transparent to the function.
 Just decorate the function with :python:`@autowired` and annotate parameters with :python:`Autowired`, that's it.

-* **Automatic dependency discovery**: just call :python:`InjectionContainer.load()` at the root of your project or pass the root path as an argument.
+* **Automatic dependency discovery**: just call :python:`load_injection_container()` at the root of your project or pass the root path as an argument.
 All classes decorated with :python:`@injectable` will be automatically discovered and ready for injection.

 * **Qualifier overloading**: declare as many injectables as you like for a single qualifier or extending the same base class.
 You can inject all of them just by